ivotron/popper2-paper/paper.md

 # Case Study {#sec:study}

 In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
-We analyzed the ML benchmarking project MLPerf [@mattson2019mlperf] based on the reproducibility related issues that get frequently opened on their Github repository and categorized them into few well-defined categories like missing or outdated version of dependencies; outdated documentation; missing or broken links of datasets, etc.
+We analyzed the ML based system benchmarking project MLPerf [@mattson2019mlperf] based on the reproducibility related issues that get frequently opened on its github repository and categorized them into few commonly occuring categories like missing or outdated version of dependencies; outdated documentation; missing or broken links of datasets; etc.
-The aim of these casestudies is to emphasize on how Popper help's in mitigating these reproducibility issues and makes life easier for researchers and developers.
+The aim of these casestudies is to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
 For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
 The workflow used for the casestudies is depicted below.